haacked/haacked.com/_posts/archived/2004-07-01-sony-announces-digital-music-player.aspx.markdown

 ---
 layout: post
-title: "Sony Announces Digital Music Player"
+title: Sony Announces Digital Music Player
 date: 2004-07-01 -0800
 comments: true
 disqus_identifier: 759
 categories: []
+redirect_from: "/archive/2004/06/30/sony-announces-digital-music-player.aspx/"
 ---

 ![](/images/SonyWalkman.jpg)I need to see if my brother-in-law can hook me up with one of these.